Bulls beat bears in tough year for European hedge funds

-LONDON, Jan 9 (Reuters) - Betting against the European Central Bank, and the eurozone’s survival in general, proved a costly strategy for hedge funds in 2012.
+LONDON (Reuters) - Betting against the European Central Bank, and the euro zone’s survival in general, proved a costly strategy for hedge funds in 2012.

 Hedge funds who bet Europe’s debt crisis would worsen were last year’s big losers, lagging those who risked an upbeat stance, according to investors in the industry and data on funds’ performance.